iter-tools/iter-tools/API.md

 **fork(n, [source](#sourceiterable))**
 **fork([source](#sourceiterable))**

+Defaults:

+`n`: `Infinity`

-Returns an iterable of `n` forks of `souce`, or an infinite iterable of forks if `n` is not specified.
-Each fork contains the same items as `source`, and can be consumed independently.
-This works even if `source` cannot itself be consumed more than once, for example because it is the return value of a generator function.
-Items are buffered until they have been consumed by all forks.
+Returns an iterable of `n` forks of `source`.
+Each fork contains the same values as `source`, and can be consumed independently.
+This works even if `source` cannot itself be consumed more than once, for example because it is a generator.
+Values are buffered until they have been consumed by all forks.
 Each fork can only be consumed once.

 ```js
 const [forkA, forkB, forkC] = fork(function*() {